umarhassan-mitodl/es.242-spring-2004/content/pages/syllabus.md

 Format
 ------

-This course, as part of the [Experimental Study Group](http://esg.mit.edu/) Seminar Series, offers students the opportunity to participate in a small discussion-based class taught by an MIT upperclassman under the guidance of a faculty supervisor.
+This course, as part of the {{% resource_link "2c46c018-e49a-4eb8-80d2-38fbad95a564" "Experimental Study Group" %}} Seminar Series, offers students the opportunity to participate in a small discussion-based class taught by an MIT upperclassman under the guidance of a faculty supervisor.
 Students Laurel Ruhlen (B.S.
 06 Physics) and Kayla Jacobs (B.S.
 06 Physics, 07 Mathematics) taught this seminar in cooperation with Dr. Holly Sweet, Lecturer and Associate Director of the Experimental Study Group.
 Seminars taught in this format are all graded Pass/Fail and receive 1/2 of the academic credit assigned to regular academic classes.

 Course Description
 ------------------